AS-AbdulSamad/CredHunter/README.md

 # CredHunter

-CredHunter is a command-line tool designed to quickly search for potentially sensitive keywords within a list of URLs.
+CredHunter is a command-line tool designed to quickly search for potentially sensitive credentails within a list of URLs.
 It helps security professionals and developers identify URLs that may contain credentials, API keys, or other sensitive information, facilitating proactive security measures and risk mitigation.

 ## Features: